Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 SELECT * FROM DATA_SHARING_DEMO.DATA_SHARING_DEMO.CC_DEFAULT_NEW_DATA;
 ```

 In a fully automated scenario where the CDC task runs on a schedule, this is all we would need to do.
 The second account would recognise the newly incoming data and run the pipeline.
-We could imply run the following command and get our results.

 We have not run ours on a schedule so we can step through what is happening.
 However the principle is the same.
 Let's switch over to the Zamboni account and see it in action.